 I ran, hugged, cried and kissed him.
 In what order, I don't recall.

 He probably got tired of hearing me say, "I need a break.
 I want to experience being a stay-at-home mom before our oldest child enters college.
-And I want to write a book."
+And I want to write my novel."
+The story had been knocking at my heart for so long.

 I don't know what made him give in to my incessant begging and nagging; probably the countless Masses and Novenas I offered for this particular intention.

-So, I wrote my Christian romantic fantasy novel and finished in three months.
+So, I wrote my fantasy novel and in three months.
 I knew then that this was how I wanted to spend the rest of my life.
 At home.
 Writing.

 I joined the Barefoot Writers and enrolled in AWAI's Copywriting Course, and then life got in the way.
 More specifically, boxes and home loans got in the way when my husband's job required us to relocate from Ohio to Texas.